alexpilotti/python-miramode/README.md

 The _-c_ argument is used to pass the new client id.
 If not provided, a random id will be generated.
 Take note of both the client id and the client slot returned by the device, as those will be needed when sending other commands.
+Do not forget to put the device in pairing mode by pressing the shower outlet button for 5 seconds!

 ```console
 miramodecli client-pair -a "xx:xx:xx:xx:xx:xx" -c 100100  -n Foobar